-With the start of the new year, one of your many resolutions could be to get more sleep.
-However, if you’re one of the millions who deal with acute or chronic pain, getting a quality night’s rest is no easy task.
-In addition to not being able to sleep well at night, the relationship between pain and sleep can be a vicious cycle.
+Every year, a common goal for many people is to try and get more quality sleep.
+However, if you’re one of the millions who deal with acute or chronic pain, getting a quality night’s sleep is no easy task.
+In addition to not being able to sleep well at night, the relationship between sleep and pain can be a vicious cycle.

+First, let's go over what is sleep hygiene?
 Good sleep hygiene refers to regular habits and practices that allow you to sleep well on a regular basis.
-This includes regulating your exposure to natural light, avoiding stimulants such as alcohol and coffee close to bedtime, getting regular exercise and more.
-It’s important to regulate your sleep hygiene habits as it helps to prevent the development of sleep issues and disorders.
+This includes regulating your exposure to natural light, avoiding stimulants such as alcohol and coffee close to bedtime, turning off technology to reduce blue light, getting regular exercise and more.
+It’s important to regulate your sleep hygiene habits as it helps to prevent the development of sleep problems and sleep disorders.

 Even if pain affects your ability to fall asleep, regularly practicing a healthy sleep routine could help you combat the negative ways in which pain affects your sleep.